Posts

 One of the reasons that legal statutes often refer to both pen registers and trap and trace devices in the same sections is that many internet monitoring programs can be utilized to record both incoming and outgoing calls.

 Whether the customer information is acquired via pen registers or trap and trace devices, the end result is a serious invasion of customer privacy.
-The businesses that violate the California Trap and Trace Law are often seeking to acquire as much information as possible about website visitors so that the data can then be monetized and sold to third parties.
+The businesses that violate the California Trap and Trace Law often help third parties acquire as much information as possible about website visitors so that the data can then be monetized and sold.
 That’s why these companies will go to such great lengths to obtain, collect, and organize large pools of data from website visitors without their knowledge or consent.

 Talk to a California Consumer Protection Lawyer Today